Take the Crown (band): Beginnings (2004–2006)

 Beau Bokan formed Take the Crown in early 2004 with Tony Gonzalez.
 The original lineup was constantly changing and was more reminiscent of pop punk acts of the likes of Blink 182 or Pennywise than any of the bands recorded works.
 The early lineup, including the likes of Martine Stewart (Donnybrook, Terror), changed constantly as did the band's sound.
 During the early stages of Take the Crown, the band occasionally performed in the Los Angeles area at venues such as Skateland and The Knitting Factory.
 Take the Crown eventually added Nick Coffey, Ryan Wilson, James Campbell, and Aaron Birdsall to the permanent lineup and began to move in a more Post-Hardcore direction.
 Take the Crown quickly gained local notoriety in the Southern California music scene, playing with such acts as The Aquabats, Eighteen Visions, and performing to packed crowds at their home venue Chain Reaction.

 Let the Games Begin (2007–2008)

 Their debut release, Let the Games Begin, produced by Chris Sorenson of the band Saosin, was released in 2006.
 The band replaced drummer Aaron Birdsall with Trevor Bodewitz and began touring in support of the album.
-Shortly after the departure of Birdsaw, the band was selected to perform with AFI during their Five Flowers shows and at the Los Angeles date of the Taste of Chaos tour.
+Shortly after the departure of Birdsall, the band was selected to perform with AFI during their Five Flowers shows and at the Los Angeles date of the Taste of Chaos tour.
 The band did two UK tours, in support of Eighteen Visions and The Blackout, as well as a US tours with Lostprophets and Four Year Strong.
 Drummer Juan Pereda (formerly of Taken and Name Taken) replaced Trevor Bodewitz for the final tour in support of the record, however, he was soon replaced by Aaron Elliott.